kubedb/docs/docs/guides/druid/concepts/druidautoscaler.md

       containerControlledValues: "RequestsAndLimits"
       resourceDiffPercentage: 10
   storage:
-    broker:
+    historicals:
       expansionMode: "Online"
       trigger: "On"
       usageThreshold: 60
       scalingThreshold: 50
-    controller:
+    middleMangers:
       expansionMode: "Online"
       trigger: "On"
       usageThreshold: 60
       scalingThreshold: 50
 ```

-Here, we are going to describe the various sections of a `KafkaAutoscaler` crd.
+Here, we are going to describe the various sections of a `DruidAutoscaler` crd.

-A `KafkaAutoscaler` object has the following fields in the `spec` section.
+A `DruidAutoscaler` object has the following fields in the `spec` section.

 ### spec.databaseRef

-`spec.databaseRef` is a required field that point to the [Kafka](/docs/guides/kafka/concepts/kafka.md) object for which the autoscaling will be performed.
+`spec.databaseRef` is a required field that point to the [Druid](/docs/guides/druid/concepts/druid.md) object for which the autoscaling will be performed.
 This field consists of the following sub-field:

-- **spec.databaseRef.name :** specifies the name of the [Kafka](/docs/guides/kafka/concepts/kafka.md) object.
+- **spec.databaseRef.name :** specifies the name of the [Druid](/docs/guides/druid/concepts/druid.md) object.

 ### spec.opsRequestOptions
 These are the options to pass in the internally created opsRequest CRO. `opsRequestOptions` has two fields.